Class Materials List

 Mondays with Mireille

 You have the option of working in either Pastel or Oil Paint in this class!
+Materials are not included in this course!

-Pastel
+Pastel Materials:

 - Pastel – Nu-pastel, semi hard 12 assorted colors